 I delivered a workshop on Creating Complex Characters at the 2017 Festival of Writing in York where the writers who came along did exercises writing the same scenes from different character’s points of view.
 Why don’t you try that with the story you’re working on now and see what it reveals about your characters?
 Let me know in the comments below, or on Facebook or Twitter how you get on.

 I ran a tutored writing retreat all about it in March 2018 and it was great to see the difference in the character’s voices coming through after the three workshops.
-Getting to know your characters properly takes up a good few weeks of the planning work in the 8 Month Novel and Start Your Novel courses too.
+Getting to know your characters properly takes up a good few weeks of the planning work in the Ultimate Novel Writing Course I run with the team at Jericho Writers and the Retreat West Start Your Novel course.
 Why?
 Because it’s our characters that make us stories sing, and ultimately make them memorable.
 What literary characters have you never forgotten?